 Hosted Pages are basic Recurly integrations targeted at companies without developer resources, or companies that want to go live quickly while developing a more robust and customized integration.

 Enable or disable hosted payment pages and account management pages depending on your desired customer experience.
 If you want your customers to be able to log in from your website, query the Recurly API for the customer's hosted login URL.

-Want to let your customers pay online or self-service their subscription cancelations?
+Want to let your customers pay online or self-service their subscription cancellations?
 Make sure to choose these options.

 If you already have a Check Commerce account up and running with Recurly, you may add the ACH option to your hosted pages.

 Recurring payments fail.
 It's a fact of life.
 Recover more of those invoices by setting a dunning policy that makes sense for your user base: